-Natural gas storage in Britain
+Natural gas storage in the UK

-This article explains the status of Britain’s gas storage facilities and their impact on electricity and gas supplies.
+Gas storage plays a crucial role in the flexibility and security of the UK’s energy industry.
+This article explains the status of the UK’s gas storage facilities and their impact on electricity and gas supplies.
 We cover:

-- Gas storage facilities in Britain
+- Gas storage facilities in UK

 - National Transmission System and gas storage

-Gas storage facilities in Britain
+Gas storage facilities in the UK

 Owner | Site | Location | Type | Capacity (billion cubic meters) | Capacity days (UK average gas use) | Capacity days (UK peak gas use) |